 - Tower companies usually want to not have to deal with paying rent.
 We’ve seen tower companies like Tillman and even carriers like AT&T propose 90-year deals.
 Sounds crazy, right, but what is even more crazy is that people counter with 50-year lease terms and they think they are getting a fair deal.

 The industry standard is a 5-year initial term with 4 additional automatically renewing 5-year extensions, for a total of 25 years.

 Are there any other details I should discuss?

 Typically we make 2 to 3 dozen modifications on every new or existing wireless lease agreement we touch.
 Some are minor changes and some are significant.

 Have more questions?
 You can always reach out to Tower Genius.
-We are expert coaches and will provide youth guidance you need to succeed at the cell phone tower negotiation table.
+We are expert coaches and will provide the youth guidance you need to succeed at the cell phone tower negotiation table.
 We have extensive experience in helping clients and their attorneys with equipment upgrades, cell site lease rate valuations, amendments, lease extensions, and cell tower lease buyouts.

 Give us a call at 888-313-9750.